-The court convenes to decide on the merits of the evidence held by the police in response to a formal affidavit filed with the bench.
+The court convenes to decide on the merits of the police’s evidence in response to a formal affidavit filed with the bench.
 The court services division gathers information from the investigating officers and puts this down on paper for judicial perusal.
 This writ is treated as the foundation of the state’s case against the suspect.

 The magistrate decides if there is probable cause to hold the accused guilty of the criminal infraction in question.
-Hearsay evidence, circumstantial proof and even the opinion of the police officers who were at the crime scene is all taken into account at this point.
+Hearsay evidence, circumstantial proof, and even the police officers’ opinion at the crime scene are taken into account.
 Once active warrants from Gilmer County are issued, arrests follow rapidly as police officers want to detain offenders before they get the chance to flee the county.

-As far as judicial agencies go, the office of the magistrate and the department of the county clerk are as involved in the procedure used for sanctioning arrest warrants as the police.
-So, for your inquiry on Gilmer County arrest records and outstanding warrants, you have three state departments as your likely choices:
+As far as judicial agencies go, the magistrate’s office and the department of the county clerk areas are involved in the procedure used for sanctioning arrest warrants as the police.
+So, for your inquiry on Gilmer County arrest records and outstanding warrants, you have three state departments as your possible choices:

 - The office of the sheriff: 10 Howard St, Glenville, West Virginia 26351

 - The court of the magistrate: As above

 - The department of the county clerk: As above

 Between 2001 and 2007, approximately 40 criminal incidents were reported per annum in Gilmer County, West Virginia.
 Overall, the area’s crime trends showed a remarkable improvement with a drop of almost 500% observed in violent crime rates.
 In terms of the annual average, the frequency of violent crime is 10% of the yearly total.